 Amount awarded to each finalist.

-The Canada Council for the Arts thanks the 2023 GGBooks partners, which promote the works of winners and finalists, as well as the Office of the Secretary to the Governor General for its ongoing support.
+The Canada Council for the Arts thanks the 2024 GGBooks partners, which promote the winners and finalists, as well as the Office of the Secretary to the Governor General for its ongoing support.
 The Council also thanks all the peers who assess the titles submitted every year and, of course, all the readers who support literature from Canada.

 Books must be submitted by an eligible publisher.
 Since the awards recognize artistic and literary merit, publishers should select only works they consider outstanding.
 The eligibility requirements are set out in the guidelines.